mishelashala/zettelkasten/sources/Object Thinking.md

 «The classification problem is finessed, in a way, rather than solved by object thinking and Smalltalk philosophy, which suggests that the real world is fuzzy and any kind of hard-and-fast classification should be avoided unless absolutely necessary.», p47

-### Philosophical influence in software development
+### Preposition: Philosophical influence in software development

 «Given that most of computing and software development emerged in the Western world, a common worldview or philosophical context might be assumed.», p47

+### Conclusion: common philosophical foundation

+«If this were true, all programming languages, methods, approaches, tools, and processes would share a common, albeit deeply hidden, philosophical foundation.», p48

 ### Where the formalist approach shines